Felixduelmer/UltraRay/README.md

 *Comparison results showing UltraRay's simulation capabilities on cylindrical and vertebrae phantom data*

-For detailed technical information about the ray tracing approach and system architecture, see the [system overview document](assets/ultra_ray_general_setup%20(2).pdf).

 ## Code Structure

 - **`src/`**: Main simulation entry point and scene configuration files for running ultrasound simulations